 The Extraordinary Chambers in the Courts of Cambodia (Khmer Rouge Tribunal)

 In 1997, the Cambodian Government asked the United Nations to assist with the establishment of an internationally credible tribunal to try Khmer Rouge (KR) leaders most responsible for the humanitarian and other crimes committed between 17 April 1975 and 6 January 1979.
-The UN Chief Negotiator, Hans Correll, and Cambodian Senior Minister, Sok An signed an agreement on the terms of a tribunal in June 2003.
+UN Chief Negotiator Hans Correll and Cambodian Senior Minister Sok An signed an agreement on the terms of a tribunal in June 2003.

 The second case against the most senior surviving leaders of the former Khmer Rouge regime is underway.
 The defendants are Nuon Chea, known as "Brother No 2", and Khieu Samphan, former KR head of state.
-Both defendants are in their 80s.
 They are charged with genocide, war crimes, crimes against humanity and serious Cambodian domestic crimes.
-Two other defendants in the case were Ieng Sary, former KR foreign minister who died in March 2013, and former Minister of Social Welfare, Thirith Sary, who has been declared unfit to stand trial.
-On 7 August 2014, a judgment of life imprisonment was handed down in the first phase of the case against defendants Khieu Samphan and Nuon Chea (the defendants have the right of appeal).
+Two other defendants in the case were Ieng Sary, former KR foreign minister who died in March 2013, and former Minister of Social Welfare, Ieng Thirith, who has been declared unfit to stand trial.
+On 7 August 2014, a judgment of life imprisonment was handed down in the first phase of the case against Khieu Samphan and Nuon Chea (the defendants have appealed the verdict).
 Phase Two of Case 002 commenced on 17 October 2014.
 Charges include genocide and other grave crimes committed on a national scale.
+On 3 March 2015, two further individuals were charged in absentia for alleged crimes during the Khmer Rouge era: former KR Navy Commander Meas Muth in Case 003 and former KR District Commander Im Chaem in Case 004.

 The Cambodian and Australian Governments enjoy high levels of cooperation in efforts to combat people smuggling and trafficking in people.
-Australia maintains an Australian Federal Police (AFP) liaison office in Phnom Penh to encourage and assist Cambodian law enforcement agencies to deal with transnational crime, including people smuggling.
-A memorandum of understandingbetween the two countries which provides a framework for cooperative activities designed to combat people smuggling was signed in 2002.
+Australia maintains an Australian Federal Police liaison office in Phnom Penh to encourage and assist Cambodian law enforcement agencies to deal with transnational crime, including people smuggling.
+An MoU between the two countries which provides a framework for cooperative activities designed to combat people smuggling was signed in 2002.

-On 26 September 2014, Minister for Immigration and Border Protection, the Hon Scott Morrison MP, and Cambodian Deputy Prime Minister and Minister of the Interior, His Excellency Mr Sar Kheng, signed a Memorandum of Understanding between the Government of the Kingdom of Cambodia and the Australian Government relating to the settlement of refugees from Nauru in Cambodia.
+On 26 September 2014, the then Minister for Immigration and Border Protection, Scott Morrison, and Cambodian Deputy Prime Minister and Minister of the Interior, Sar Kheng, signed an MoU between the Government of the Kingdom of Cambodia and the Australian Government relating to the settlement of refugees from Nauru in Cambodia.

 Child sex tourism

-Cambodia is divided into 21 provinces and 4 municipalities, including the capital Phnom Penh.
+Cambodia is divided into 24 provinces plus the municipality of Phnom Penh, Cambodia’s capital city.
 A province usually has the same name as its major town.
 The city of Phnom Penh consists of four urban districts and three outlying districts and has a population of over one million people.
 During the dry season, many thousands of people move into the city from the countryside to seek work.

 Language and Religion